 "I am a human being, an artist, a woman choreographer, a mother, a friend.
-I am a creole, a believer of love, the arts and the infinite human possibilities of goodness and greatness.
+I am a creole, I am from the african diaspora therefore I know where I am going, I am a believer of love, the arts and the infinite human possibilities of goodness and greatness.
 I am a director and choreographer that adores teaching."

 Bio Carole Alexis